OStach-adm01/terraform-lab/docs/roadmap.md

 - [ ] Add repeatable checks for `terraform fmt`, `terraform validate`, `tflint`, `ansible-lint`, and `yamllint`.
 - [ ] Add validation for Kubernetes manifests.
 - [ ] Decide whether checks run through a local script, Makefile, pre-commit hooks, or CI.
+- [x] Add a project overview, current infrastructure status, and repository structure to the README.
+- [x] Add a diagram of the current and planned infrastructure architecture.
+- [x] Document the current key engineering decisions.
-- [ ] Extend the README with architecture, prerequisites, setup, verification, and troubleshooting instructions.
+- [ ] Add prerequisites, setup, verification, and troubleshooting instructions to the README.
-- [ ] Add an architecture diagram showing Proxmox, Terraform, Ansible, Kubernetes networking, and application traffic.
+- [ ] Extend the architecture diagram with Kubernetes networking and application traffic.
-- [ ] Document architectural decisions, accepted risks, and current limitations.
+- [ ] Document accepted risks and current limitations.
 - [ ] Document backup and recovery procedures, including the single-control-plane limitation.
 - [ ] Document safe upgrade procedures for Terraform providers, Ansible dependencies, and Kubernetes components.
 - [ ] Document how to safely destroy and rebuild the lab.